Learn how to keep tabs on your existing debts and understand your credit rating.

 Maintaining Your Credit History

-To help maintain your credit history, here are some steps you should take:
+To help maintain your credit rating and score, here are some steps you should take:

 Review your credit report at least once a year.

-If you find incorrect information on your credit report, contact Equifax or TransUnion so they can begin the Dispute Resolution process.
+If you find incorrect information on your credit report, contact Equifax or TransUnion so they can start the Dispute Resolution process.

 Pay all your bills on time!